Duties of operators of private hire vehicles

 - Accept bookings for or on behalf of any disabled person if they have a suitable vehicle available.

-To get in touch about a service we provide use the contact us form.
+To get in touch with a service-related enquiry, please use the contact us form.